Quaim/Capstone_Django_Project/TESTING.md

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
+It has issues with pages that require login, so
+I will only provide the pages that have successful lighthouse reports, the all_reviews pages has identical functionality and design to the approved, unapproved and pending reviews pages so will have almost identical performance.

 | Page | Mobile | Desktop | Notes |
 | --- | --- | --- | --- |